Synadia Platform

 If you don't have Docker installed, refer to the Get Docker documentation for instructions on how to install Docker Desktop or Docker Engine on your plaform.

 An alternate option is Podman, which is a daemonless container engine that can be used as a drop-in replacement for Docker.
-If this is preferred, when following along with the commands below, replace docker with podman.
+If this is preferred, and podman compose is configured properly, any reference to docker in the commands below can be replaced with podman.

 Login to the image registry